 When a prison establishment contacts Children’s Social Care Services as part of the multi-agency assessment and the child is in care, the local authority’s view about the appropriateness of contact must be obtained in writing.
 The test is always whether contact is in the child’s best interest.

 Whether or not the local authority share Parental Responsibility, the views of the parent must also be included.

 In order for the prison establishment to undertake the risk assessment to determine the risk to which a child might be exposed and the risk that a prisoner presents, it must contact and gather information from a range of agencies:

-- The prison establishment’s probation officer should be provided with the details of the prisoner’s application and where a prisoner will be subject to licence supervision on release or has been recalled for breach of licence for the current offence the home probation area must be contacted and asked for information and comments.
-In addition if the prisoner is a young offender and is supervised, Children’s Social Care Services in the child’s home authority must be contacted.
+- The prison establishment’s probation officer should be provided with the details of the prisoner’s application and where a prisoner will be subject to licence supervision on release or has been recalled for breach of licence for the current offence the home National Probation Service provider must be contacted and asked for information and comments.
+In addition if the prisoner is a young offender and is supervised, Children’s Social Care Services in the child’s home authority must be contacted;

 - A letter to the Head of Children’s Social Care Services including all known details of the prisoner and the child with a photograph must be followed up with a prompt phone contact to the Safeguarding Manager in the Children’s Social Care Services.